Frequently Asked Questions

 A: Daily life involves sailing, maneuvering, rotating watch schedules, maintaining the boat, preparing meals, housekeeping, resting, and enjoying.

-There’s also time for recreational activities onboard, wildlife spotting, or stargazing with incredible skyscapes impossible to be seen in our lighting contaminated cities.
+There’s also time for recreational activities onboard, wildlife spotting, or stargazing with incredible skyscapes impossible to be seen in our light polluted cities.

 Q: What kind of food do you eat during an ocean passage?

-A: A combination of non-perishable foods, canned goods, and fresh produce (which is consumed early in the trip) is typical.
+A: A combination of non-perishable foods, canned goods, and fresh produce —which is consumed early in the trip— is typical.
 We also have refrigeration for longer-lasting fresh food storage.
-And there’s frequently ”the catch of the day” on the menu, for raw and grilled fish amateurs!
+And if we’re lucky, there may be ”the catch of the day” on the menu, for raw and grilled fish amateurs!

 Q: Can dietary restrictions be accommodated?

-A: The crew strives to accommodate dietary restrictions when informed in advance.
+A: We strive to accommodate dietary restrictions when informed in advance.
 However, severe allergies or strict diets may be challenging in a limited galley environment.

 Weather and Navigation